vmtricks/vmonkey/README.md

 vm.annotation = 'VMonkey is hot'

-vm.move_to  '/path/to/some_folder/clone_name' # moves the VM or raises if the destination exists vm.move_to! '/path/to/some_folder/clone_name' # moves the VM, overwrting the detinsation VM if necessary
+vm.move_to  '/path/to/some_folder/clone_name' # moves the VM or raises if the destination exists vm.move_to! '/path/to/some_folder/clone_name' # moves the VM, overwriting the destination VM if necessary

 vm.clone_to '/path/to/some_folder/clone_name' # clones the VM to a Folder
 vm.clone_to '/path/to/some_vapp/clone_name'   # clones the VM to a VirtualApp